 Tour Place 02: Swayambhunath (Monkey Temple) - Buddhist Site

-Perched on a small hillock to the northwest of the valley, Swayambhunath is a prominent destination for both Buddhists and Hindus.
+Perched on a small hillock northwest of the valley, Swayambhunath is a prominent destination for Buddhists and Hindus.
 It is also called Monkey Temple because of the large population of monkeys residing in the surrounding forests.
-The panoramic views of the valley that can be seen from this place have also been an attraction for many tourists as well as locals.
+The panoramic views of the valley that can be seen from this place have also been an attraction for many tourists and locals.

 The temple is also associated with the origin of the valley itself.
 The local legends say that Manjushree, a god venerated by Buddhists, saw a vision of a mysterious lotus when the valley was a lake.
 He then set out to find the lotus and worshipped it.
 The valley was thus created when Manjushree made a gorge at Chobhar to make it suitable for settlement.
 Later, the lotus is believed to have transformed into Swayambhunath Stupa.

-The entrance fee to enter the Swayambhunath Temple is Nrs.
+The entrance fee to the Swayambhunath Temple is Nrs.
 200 (Equivalent to USD 2) for international tourists and Rs.50 (Equivalent to USD 5) for SAARC nationals.
-The temple is open from dawn till dusk but the best time to see the panoramic views is in the morning.
+The temple is open from dawn till dusk, but the best time to see the panoramic views is in the morning.
 The tranquil environment and devotees' worshipping will enhance the beauty of this place.
 The night view of the valley is also breathtaking from here.
-Swayambhunath is for those people who want to witness the harmony between the Hindu and Buddhist cultures.
-As such, this very unity in diversity is what shapes the lifestyle of the people in the city.
-However, to avoid crowds, it is best to visit this temple in the morning.
+Swayambhunath is for those who want to witness the harmony between the Hindu and Buddhist cultures.
+As such, this unity in diversity shapes the lifestyle of the people in the city.
+However, to avoid crowds, visiting this temple in the morning is best.
 Since it lies in the ring road area of the city, tourists are advised to travel there early to avoid heavy traffic jams.

 Tour Place 03: Pashupatinath (Place of open cremation) - Hindu Temple